-- The Investigator will interview any witnesses identified by the initiating party/responding party that the Investigator deems to be relevant to the resolution of the complaint, at their discretion.
-Please note that character witnesses are not considered relevant to this process.
-The initiating party/responding party can both identify witnesses for the Investigator and can tell a person they have been identified as witnesses and that they may be contacted by the Investigator.
-However, the initiating party/responding party should refrain from discussing any details of the complaint with witnesses in order to preserve the integrity of the Investigation.
-Witnesses should not be intimidated, threatened, or improperly influenced in any way by either the initiating party or responding party or through others (e.g. friends, family members, attorneys, etc.).
+- The 3.
+Witnesses: Investigator will interview any witnesses identified by the Complainant/Respondent that the Investigator deems to be relevant to the resolution of the Formal Complaint, at their discretion.
+Please note that character witnesses are not considered relevant to the Process.
+The Complainant/Respondent both have an equal opportunity to identify witnesses for the Investigator and can tell a person they have been identified as witnesses and that they may be contacted by the Investigator.
+Witnesses should not be intimidated, threatened, or improperly influenced in any way by either the Complainant or Respondent or through others (e.g. friends, family members, attorneys, etc.).
 Any attempt to threaten, intimidate or the otherwise improperly influence the testimony of a witness may result in a separate disciplinary action by the University.
-The Investigator may also interview any other person(s) that they believe may have information relevant to this matter.
-The Investigator will employ best efforts to interview relevant witnesses who are no longer on campus or in the Boston area, attempting to contact them by phone or internet (i.e. Skype, FaceTime, etc...).
-Witnesses will review a Privacy/Non-Retaliation Acknowledgement, acknowledging that they have been advised about the prohibition against retaliation and that they have been advised about the importance maintaining discretion and privacy regarding the complaint to protect the integrity of the process and the privacy interests of the parties. - d.
+The Investigator may also interview any other person(s) that they believe may have information relevant to this matter, at their discretion.
+The Investigator will employ best efforts to interview relevant witnesses who are no longer on campus or in the Boston area, attempting to contact them by phone or internet (i.e. Zoom, Google Meet, etc.).
+Witnesses will review the Privacy/Non-Retaliation Requirements, acknowledging that they have been advised about the prohibition against retaliation and that they have been advised about the importance maintaining discretion and privacy regarding the complaint to protect the integrity of the process and the privacy interests of the parties. - 4.
 Expert Witnesses: The Investigator reserves the right, at their discretion, to consult with any experts which they deem necessary to the determination of the facts of this case.
 An expert witness may be consulted to review or provide a professional opinion regarding information discovered in the Investigation including, but not limited to, rape kits and toxicology reports.

-4. Investigative Report and Review
+C. Investigative Report and Review